t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Operation related functions include performance monitoring for service level agreement measurement; fault management and provisioning for links, nodes, compute and storage resources, platforms and services.
 Administration covers network/compute/storage resources, platforms and services discovery, configuration and planning.
 Management covers monitoring and diagnostics of failures, as well as means to minimize their occurrence and take corrective actions.
 This may include software updates management, high service availability through redundancy and multipath communication.

-We further detail a few OAM aspects.
+We further detail a few OAM components.

 ### Resources Discovery

-This OAM component is about finding infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code, or services.
+This component is about finding infrastructure resources, such as compute, network and storage, but also other resources such as IoT end devices, sensors, data, code, or services.

 ### Virtualization Management

-Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources, which needs to be allocated and configured.
+Some IoT edge computing systems make use of virtualized (compute, storage and networking) resources, which need to be allocated and configured.

-### Authentication
+### Authentication and Authorization

-This can cover authenticating platforms, end devices, data and code units.
-Today authentication typically relies on the installation of a secret on IoT end devices and on computing devices (e.g. a device certificate).
+This can cover authenticating platforms, end devices, data, code units and applications or users interacting with the system.
+Today, centralized gateway-based systems rely for device authentication on the installation of a secret on IoT end devices and on computing devices (e.g. a device certificate stored in a hardware security module).

 ### Edge Organization and Federation